Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel: Introduction

-To learn the Koopman operator, a convenient way is to adopt a RKHS formulation and use the kernel EDMD algorithm \citep{kevrekidis2016kernel}.
-If a RHKS is not invariant, the operator learned is instead the Koopman operator composed with some injection and projection operators \citep{klus2020eigendecompositions, kostic2022learning, philipp2024error}.
-Recently, \cite{kohne2025error} found that the Koopman operator is well-defined on a Sobolev--Hilbert space under certain smoothness and non-degeneracy conditions on $f$.
-Such a Sobolev--Hilbert space (with a sufficient Sobolev index) is in fact an RKHS specified by a Wendland kernel \citep{wendland2004scattered}.
-Hence, an RKHS error bound of kernel EDMD (and hence $L^\infty$-error bound) was given \citep{kohne2025error}.
+To learn the Koopman operator, it is convenient to adopt a RKHS formulation and use a kernel-based regression algorithm \citep{kevrekidis2016kernel}.
+If a RKHS is not invariant, the operator learned can only be the Koopman operator composed with some injection and projection operators \citep{klus2020eigendecompositions, kostic2022learning, philipp2024error}.
+Recently, \cite{kohne2025error} found that the Koopman operator is well-defined on a Sobolev-type Hilbert space under certain smoothness and non-degeneracy conditions on $f$.
+Such a Sobolev--Hilbert space (with a sufficient smoothness index) is in fact an RKHS \citep{wendland2004scattered}.
+Hence, an RKHS- (and hence $L^\infty$-) error bound of single-step state prediction with learned Koopman operator was deduced \citep{kohne2025error}.

 \paragraph{Stability in Koopman operator modeling.} Typically, for the Koopman operator learned from snapshot sample, the error bound is established on its one-time-step state prediction \citep{philipp2024error, kohne2025error}; long-horizon prediction capability can be improved by using long-horizon data and trajectory-based kernels \citep{bevanda2023koopman}.
 Yet, from a control point-of-view, the \emph{stability of an equilibrium point}, as a qualitative property, is of special importance.